 What Are Buy-a-Box Promos in Magic?

 Magic's Buy-a-Box promos are bonus cards given as rewards for purchasing a booster box (which contains 36 booster packs).
-Purchasing in bulk reduces the price per pack and lets players snag these cool extras.
+Buying in bulk reduces the price per pack and lets players snag these cool extras.

-Starting with the Dominaria expansion, these cards became exclusively available as promos (they can't be found within normal boosters), leading to some controversy.
+Starting with the Dominaria expansion, these cards became exclusively available as promos (they can't be found within normal boosters), leading to controversy.
 But whether you agree with the change or not, the promos are generally pretty competitive—which reign supreme?
 These are the ten best Buy-a-Box promo cards in Magic: The Gathering!

 10. Supreme Verdict

 Like many creature-destroying field wipes, Supreme Verdict is a sorcery that requires four mana.
 It's rather specific with its color requirements, needing two white mana and one blue, but to compensate, it can't be countered, preventing foes from thwarting your board wipe.

 Set: Magic 2015

 Rabblemaster's stats are a puny 2/2, and he forces your other goblins to attack whenever possible.
 However, he gives you a 1/1 goblin token with haste at the start of your combat on your turn, providing continuous token fodder that blends well with red's most abundant tribe.
 And when Rabblemaster attacks, he gets +1/+0 for the rest of the turn per other attacking goblin, putting your horde to good use.

 8. Mirran Crusader

 Again, 2/2 stats aren't great for a three-cost creature, but Crusader wields the rare double strike trait, letting him hit twice with each battle (at both first strike and regular speed).
 Plus, he has protection from both green and black, shielding him against their spells and limiting which enemies can block him.